wilfison/gemfile-version-lens/README.md

 ## How it works

 This extension activates automatically when you open a Gemfile.
-It parses the file content to identify gem declarations and then runs a Ruby script that fetches the latest version information using Bundler.
+It parses the file content to identify gem declarations and then runs a Ruby script that fetches the latest minor version information using Bundler.

 The extension displays the following information as Code Lens:

 - The currently installed version
 - The latest available version (if an update is available)
 - Links to the gem's homepage and changelog (when available)

-## Extension Settings

-This extension offers the following settings:

-- `gemfileVersionLens.enable`: Enable/disable this extension.
-- `gemfileVersionLens.showHomepage`: Show a link to the gem's homepage.
-- `gemfileVersionLens.showChangelog`: Show a link to the gem's changelog (when available).
-- `gemfileVersionLens.checkMinorVersions`: Check for minor version updates.

 ## Known Issues